x24-byte/CPSC5616CS_ML/Assignment3/README.md

 - $H(p_1^\text{left})$: the left branches's entropies after split;
 - $H(p_1^\text{right})$: the right branches's entropies after split;
 - $w^{\text{left}}$ and $w^{\text{right}}$: the proportion of examples at the left and right branches, respectively.

+### 4.4 Get best split
+Let's create the fourth function that identifies the optimal feature to split on by calculating the information gain for each feature, as previously described, and then returning the feature that provides the highest information gain.

+## 5 Building the tree
+In this section, we'll employ the previously created functions to build a decision tree, selecting the optimal feature for each split until we meet our stopping condition, which in this case is a maximum depth of 2.

 ## Related link: